ammoryindub/ammoryindub/README.md

 ###
 - 🔭 I’m currently working on continual improvement passive income and maintaining cash flow
-- 🌱 I’m currently learning more skills with data science
+- 🌱 I’m currently focusing on consitnous inmprovment throughout learning more skills with data science
 - 👯 I’m looking to collaborate on innovative prototype - new ideas - entrepreneurial opportunities
 - 🤔 I’m looking for getting hired (remotely if possible!) willing to travel domestically and Internationally upto 40-50% an ideal job would be in the travel and hospitality sector (Destination Manager possibly!)